CivicActions/ssp-toolkit/docs/ssp.md

 This control is not applicable.
 The system does not connect with external information systems.

-### AC-22: Publicly Accessible Content

-#### a

-##### LINCS

-The Department of Education grants certain LINCS support staff members the authority to post publicly accessible content.
-These individuals must complete LINCS system security training before being granted access to the LINCS and before they can post publicly accessible content within the LINCS.
-Furthermore, each authorized individual must follow the procedures delineated within the “Using Drupal” Instruction to ensure they are following a verifiable procedure throughout the entire process.
-This covers the LINCS Discussion Lists administration areas, LINCS Quarterly Reporting and training tools, and Drupal Content Management systems.
-Public content is only edited via the Drupal Content Management System.
-All other content is only viewable by LINCS system users and protected by hardened access controls.

-#### b

-##### LINCS

-It is the LINCS responsibility to train authorized LINCS individuals ensuring publicly accessible information does not contain nonpublic information.

-#### c

-##### LINCS

-Authorized LINCS individuals review the proposed content of information prior to posting onto the publicly accessible information system to ensure that nonpublic information is not included.
-LINCS Program Users have been authorized for creation of publicly accessible content with publishing authority from an Administrator role.
-The publishing authority ensures the information being published does not contain nonpublic information.

-#### d

-##### LINCS

-Authorized LINCS individuals review the content on the publicly accessible information system for nonpublic information at least every 365 days and removes such information.

 ## AU: Audit and Accountability

 ### AU-1: Audit And Accountability Policy And Procedures